Nahuel-M/GoAI/README.md

 # GoAI

-this is a machien learned Go AI
+this is a machine learned Go AI